 I was 42.
-It was 2000, a year after my daughter’s death from cancer and a period of intense business turmoil.
-Despite being advised by my brother, a practising physician for 20 years I’d refused medication for my severe anxiety and low moods, the stigma of it holding me back.
+It was 2000, two years after my daughter’s death from cancer and a period of intense business turmoil.
+Despite being advised by my brother, a practising physician for 20 years that I had major depression, I’d refused medication for my severe anxiety and low moods, the stigma of it holding me back.
 I struggled with panic attacks, insomnia, weight loss and breakdowns.
-Finally, I turned to antidepressants after a close family friend and Psychiatrist from Chicago advised me explaining my genetic predisposition to depression.
-He started me on 40 mgs of an SSRI.
+Finally, I turned to antidepressants after I broke down and cried in my wife’s shoulder one Sunday evening.
+A close family friend and Psychiatrist from Chicago advised me to start on SSRI’s immediately.
+I had an endogenous predisposition to depression(my mother suffered from severe bipolar disorder when she was alive).
+He started me on 40 mg of Paxil, an SSRI.
 Within weeks I started feeling better, and within six months, I was my old jovial self.

-Side by side I had I trained myself to run a mile within 9 minutes, climb 1128 steps of Chamundi hills without stopping within 23 minutes and do 25 push-ups at once.
+Side by side I had focused on my physical fitness.
+I trained myself to run a mile within 9 minutes, climb 1128 steps of Chamundi hills without stopping within 23 minutes and still do 25 push-ups at once in place of 45 that I used to do as a youth.
 I did all this apart from my daily one and a half-hour of tennis that I never missed.
-I even participated in the Kaveri trail mini-marathon of 10 Kilometers with 1600 participants and stood second place among the age group of 45+ and was awarded a silver medal.
+I even participated in the Kaveri trail mini-marathon of 10 Kilometers with 1600 participants in 2015 and stood second place among the age group of 45+ and was awarded a silver medal.